 Rev. Nelson Pierce began a 15-year ministry in 1952, before later becoming president of the ICCC from 1968-69.
 During this period, a bowling league was established, and grew ultimately to 16 teams; a capital campaign raised $90,000 to pay off the debt of the church property (1954); the Sunday School building, housing many church records, was destroyed by fire (1957); a new education building was dedicated with 320 in attendance (1959); The Alice Lloyd College Choir, of Kentucky, paid the first of many visits (1960); and a parsonage was purchased on MacArthur Boulevard (1963).

 Numerous pastors served the church from 1969-1978, a decade during which a dinner theatre group became a major source of fundraising.
-The church celebrated its Golden Anniversary in 1972, and the church retired it’s second mortgage (thanks to an anonymous gift of $5000).
+The church celebrated its Golden Anniversary in 1972, and the church retired its second mortgage (thanks to an anonymous gift of $5000).
 Air conditioning was installed at a cost of $16,000.
 On June 26, 1975, the education building was officially dedicated as Pierce Hall.
 In 1978, Mabel Rogers became the first female chair of the church executive board.

 Rev. Jeffrey Newhall, a son of the congregation who had been ordained in 1972, was called as pastor in 1978.
 The ICCC Samaritans men’s group began serving Ham and Oyster dinners.
 Church women began the New Idea Society and held rummage sales.
 The XYZ Club began for seniors.
 A van for outreach purposes was purchased for $2000.
 An outreach minister was hired.
 A new organ was installed.
 A reformed Jewish congregation shared our space.
 The Community Preschool of the Palisades opened its doors with 25 children enrolled.
 Rev. Newhall held leadership positions at Sibley Hospital, with the NCCC and with the Consultation on Church Union.
+He later served the ICCC as Executive Director for seven years.

 Rev. Steve Odom served between 1987-93, and in 1988 he began a 66-week sermon series on every book of the Bible.
-The preschool grew; the social hall was renovated; the church endowment fund was initiated; a marathon reading of the Bible included Rev. Jessie Jackson as a participant; the church won first place in the 4th of July parade; relationships were built with Christian families in Russia; framed photos of the congregation dating to 1923 were unveiled on the 70th anniversary in 1993.
+The preschool grew; the social hall was renovated; the church endowment fund was initiated; a marathon reading of the Bible included Rev. Jesse Jackson as a participant; the church won first place in the 4th of July parade; relationships were built with Christian families in Russia; framed photos of the congregation dating to 1923 were unveiled on the 70th anniversary in 1993.

 The first female pastor, Rev. Kate Epperly, was called in 1994, and served until 2004.
 Rev. Lindenblad was Associate Pastor, and Jim Rogers continued a 36-year term as Music Director.
 The congregation developed vision and mission statements, and set goals on religious inclusiveness and congregational life.
 The church’s support of the ICCC included a donation to purchase its office in Illinois.
 The 75th Anniversary was celebrated; new Chalice hymnals were purchased, and a children’s bell choir formed.
 Various facility improvements were undertaken, the church governance structure was revised, and Simone Fitzgibbon began serving as church organist.
 Highlights of the church program included Diane Rehm speaking at our 80th anniversary (2003), and four members, George Elsey, Nelson Pierce, Chris Dorval, and Jim Rogers, discussing their many years as White House employees (2004).